ItsLeMax/YouTube-Video-Stream-Text/README.md

 # YouTube-Music-Stream-Display
-Goes through Chrome Tabs for YouTube instances and writes their title into a .txt file for it to be read from streaming applications.
+Searches Chrome Tabs for YouTube instances and writes their title into a .txt file for it to be read from a streaming software

 ## Requirements
 > ...that may have working alternatives: